juliogomez/netdevops/README.md

 `setup.sh` will perform the following steps in the sandbox _devbox_:

 1. Install required software tools and dependencies in a python virtual environment
-2. Launch VIRL simulations for the whole network, including 4 remote locations and 1 central hub headend
+2. Launch VIRL simulations for the whole network, including 4 remote _partner_ locations and 1 central hub _headend_
-    >As per the proposed architecture, routers in every remote location will be completely configured, and each VPN will only become active when the required configuration for that specific VPN is applied at the headend central location.
 3. Setup and start NSO
 4. Add all VIRL network devices into NSO
 5. Synchronize all existing configurations from network devices to NSO